-Religion: Students hear the many stories of God’s love shown to people throughout the ages.
-During weekly chapel students gather as a community to worship and celebrate the story of salvation.
+In religion class, students hear the many stories of God’s love shown to people throughout the ages.

-Math instruction provides a foundation of knowledge designed around direct instruction, the use of manipulatives, games, and problem-solving activities.
+Math instruction includes the use of manipulatives, games, and problem-solving activities.

-Science is an opportunity to learn more about living things, weather and seasons, and caring for the environment.
-Children observe, experiment, and form conclusions as they design and create products to solve problems.
+In science we learn about living things, weather and seasons, and caring for the environment.

-Social studies instruction helps children learn about being good citizens in a community.
-They read stories about real people, past and present, as well as gain better understanding of places and cultures.
+In social studies first graders learn about being good citizens and gain a better understanding of other places and cultures.

-In math, second graders become increasingly aware of the patterns of mathematics.
-They do more story problems, learn double-digit addition and subtraction, and are introduced to multiplication.
-They also study time and money, fractions, measurement, and geometry.
+Second graders study double-digit addition and subtraction, are introduced to multiplication, and do story problems.
+They study time, money, fractions, measurement, and geometry.

-Social studies spans many important areas including the study of community, earth and its natural resources, economic goods and services, and government and citizenship.
-Additionally, students study American history, and the year culminates with a study of landmarks, customs, and traditions in the United States and beyond.
+We study community, earth and its natural resources, economic goods and services, and government and citizenship in social studies, as well as landmarks, customs, and traditions in the United States and other nations.

 Stacy Sorg, 2nd grade teacher